Asteroid

-Asteroids have been historically observed from Earth; the Galileo spacecraft provided the first close observation of an asteroid.
+Asteroids have historically been observed from Earth.
+The first close-up observation of an asteroid was made by the Galileo spacecraft.
 Several dedicated missions to asteroids were subsequently launched by NASA and JAXA, with plans for other missions in progress.
 NASA's NEAR Shoemaker studied Eros, and Dawn observed Vesta and Ceres.
 JAXA's missions Hayabusa and Hayabusa2 studied and returned samples of Itokawa and Ryugu, respectively.
-OSIRIS-REx studied Bennu, collecting a sample in 2020 to be delivered back to Earth in 2023.
-NASA's Lucy, launched in 2021, will study ten different asteroids, two from the main belt and eight Jupiter trojans.
-Psyche, scheduled for launch in 2023, will study a metallic asteroid of the same name.
+OSIRIS-REx studied Bennu, collecting a sample in 2020 which was delivered back to Earth in 2023.
+NASA's Lucy, launched in 2021, is tasked with studying ten different asteroids, two from the main belt and eight Jupiter trojans.
+Psyche, launched October 2023, aims to study the metallic asteroid Psyche.
+ESA's Hera, launched in October 2024, is intended to study the results of the DART impact.
+CNSA's Tianwen-2 was launched in May 2025, to explore the co-orbital near-Earth asteroid 469219 Kamoʻoalewa and the active asteroid 311P/PanSTARRS and collecting samples of the regolith of Kamo'oalewa.

-Near-Earth asteroids can threaten all life on the planet; an asteroid impact event resulted in the Cretaceous–Paleogene extinction.
-Different asteroid deflection strategies have been proposed; the Double Asteroid Redirection Test spacecraft, or DART, was launched in 2021 and intentionally impacted Dimorphos in September 2022, successfully altering its orbit by crashing into it.
+Near-Earth asteroids have the potential for catastrophic consequences if they strike Earth, with a notable example being the Chicxulub impact, widely thought to have induced the Cretaceous–Paleogene mass extinction.
+As an experiment to meet this danger, in September 2022 the Double Asteroid Redirection Test spacecraft successfully altered the orbit of the non-threatening asteroid Dimorphos by crashing into it.